rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 #### How do I know when the stack is complete?

-All of the infrastructure resources show an active status, and the stack changes from the yellow
+All of the infrastructure resources show an active status, and the stack changes from yellow to green.

 #### What are the different build states?

 The Cloud Orchestration service has the following build states:

--   Build
+-   **Build**: The stack is currently deploying resources or configuring software.
--   Up
+-   **Up**: The deployment process was successful.
--   Error
+-   **Error**: The deployment process failed.

 #### What happens during the build of a stack?